 Atomic Number (Z) and Mass Number (A)

 The mass number (A) is the total number of protons and neutrons in an atom's nucleus.
 Since isotopes of the same element have the same number of protons but different numbers of neutrons, they have the same atomic number but different mass numbers.
-For example, carbon-12 (¹²C) has an atomic number of 6 and a mass number of 12 (6 protons + 6 neutrons), while carbon-14 (¹⁴C) has an atomic number of 6 and a mass number of 14 (6 protons + 8 neutrons).
+Take this: carbon-12 (¹²C) has an atomic number of 6 and a mass number of 12 (6 protons + 6 neutrons), while carbon-14 (¹⁴C) has an atomic number of 6 and a mass number of 14 (6 protons + 8 neutrons).

 Notation and Nomenclature